-Once you’ve decided to make the trek to Peru, the biggest question is how you’ll actually get to the famed peak.
-There are a number of ways to visit, including:
+Once you’ve decided to head down to Peru, the biggest question is how you’ll actually get to the famed peak.
+When it comes to how to reach Machu Picchu, there are a number of options including:

 - The two-day or four-day Inca Trail trek